swoolcock/GravityHelper/README.md

 https://github.com/swoolcock/GravityHelper/issues

 ### How can I help?
-Test, test, test.
+Make maps and playtest.
 If you find anything not in the issue list that doesn't work as expected, please let me know.
 I always welcome decent pull requests or even the occasional "me too" reply as long as it has additional information.

 ### Thanks to...
 * VampireFlower for all their testing and TASing.
 Without you GravityHelper would probably not exist.
 * coloursofnoise for the initial proof-of-concept hooks.
 * JaThePlayer for the original inspiration.
-* Viv for being Viv.
+* Viv for the Badeline chaser hooks.
 * max480 for putting up with my upside-down jumpthru complaints for months.
 * Cruor/Vexatos for Ahorn/Lönn.
 * 0x0ade and the Everest team for Everest.